ccgcyber/rhapis/README.md

 Now you have activated detectability.

 <b>SET ATTHOSTIP1</b> [ip address].
 With the current command you set an attacker's identity.
-In this way, you will be able to make virtual attacks on random destinations by using the command ATTACK afterwards.Host counters are again 1-6.
+In this way, you will be able to make virtual attacks on random destinations by using the command ATTACK afterwards.<br><Br>Host counters are again 1-6.

 In order your attacks to be recognized by the intrusion detection system, you need to attack hosts that are part of the established network intrusion detection system.